signaldust/bunny-jit/README.md

 ## SSA?

 The backend keeps the code in SSA form from the beginning to the end.
-The interface is designed to make emitting SSA directly relatively simple for block-structured languages by tracking the "environment" that must be passed form one block to another.
-When a new label is created, we create phis for all the values in the environment.
-When a jump to a label is emitted, we take the current environment and add the values to the target block phi-alternatives.
-When a label is emitted we replace the values in the current environment with the phi-values.

-Essentially for a block structured language, whenever a new variable is defined one pushes the SSA value into the environment.
-When looking up variables, one takes the values form the environment.
-On control-flow constructs, one needs to match the environment size of the label and the jump-site, but the interface will take care of the rest.
+We rely on `env` to automatically add phis for all cross-block variables initially.

-While there is no need to add temporaries to the environment, always adding phis for any actual local variables still creates more phis than necessary.
+While there is no need to add temporaries to the environment, always adding phis for any actual local variables still creates a lot more phis than necessary.
 We choose to let DCE clean this up, by simplifying those phis with only one real source.

 We keep the SSA structure all the way.
-The register allocator is currently a bit lazy with regards to rewriting phi-sources for shuffle-blocks properly, but theoretically the code is valid SSA even after register allocation.
+The code is valid SSA even after register allocation.
+Registers are not SSA values, but each value has one register.
+When we need to rename registers or reload values from stack, we define new values.
 We handle phis by simply making sure that the phi-functions are no-ops: all jump-sites place the correct values in either the same registers or stack-slots, depending on what the phi expects.
-Two-way jumps always generate shuffle blocks, which are then jump-threaded if the edge is not actually critical.
+Two-way jumps always generate shuffle blocks, which are then jump-threaded if the edge is not actually critical or the shuffle is empty.

-The register allocator itself runs locally, using "furthest next use" to choose which values to throw out of the register file.
+The register allocator itself runs locally, using "furthest next use" to choose which values to throw out of the register file, but passes information from one block to the next to reduce pointless shuffling.
 We don't ever explicitly spill, rather we flag the source operation with a spill-flag when we emit a reload.
 This is always valid in SSA, because we have no variables, only values.

-The assembler will then generate stores after any operations marked for spill.
+The assembler will then generate stores after any operations marked for spill, because we resolve SCCs to actual slots only after register allocation is done.

 # SCC?